prashantuu/FileFlow/README.md

 ```

 ## 💡 Why This Project

-i absolutely have no idea. this is some lame waste of time but i asked chatgpt and behold the reason :

-This project was built to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency,external API integration and blah blah waste of time.
+ to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency,external API integration and blah blah waste of time.

 ## 🤖 AI Assistance